 The priorities of the president guide a company.
 The interviewer asks whether you choose what is most significant to the firm.

 Tip #2: Show that you can decide what is best for the company

-I make sure to do a top-down analysis of all the areas of business before deciding on the corporate goals.
+I do a top-down analysis of all the business areas before deciding on the corporate goals.
 My aim is usually to identify all options and assess them effectively.
 My analysis is always extensive so as not to leave anything out.

 11. What Kind of Corporate Culture Do You Promote?

-The interviewer wants to hear the kind of corporate culture you will attempt to create.
+The interviewer wants to hear the corporate culture you will attempt to create.